mc0110/inetbox2mqtt/README.md

 ![1](https://user-images.githubusercontent.com/65889763/200187420-7c787a62-4b06-4b8d-a50c-1ccb71626118.png)

 These are to be connected to the TJA1020.
 No level shift is needed (thanks to the internal construction of the TJA1020).
-It also works on 3.3 V levels, even if the TJA1020 is operated at 5 V.
+It also works on 3.3V levels, even if the TJA1020 is operated at 12V.

 ## MQTT topics - almost the same, but not exactly the same
 The MQTT commands ***(set-topics)*** are identical to Daniel's command usage [INETBOX](https://github.com/danielfett/inetbox.py).